planttheidea/micro-memoize/README.md

 #### Single parameter (primitive only)

-This is usually what benchmarks target for ... its the least-likely use-case, but the easiest to optimize, often at the expense of more valid use-cases.
+This is usually what benchmarks target for ... its the least-likely use-case, but the easiest to optimize, often at the expense of more common use-cases.

 |                   | Operations / second | Relative margin of error |
 | ----------------- | ------------------- | ------------------------ |